River flooding in Calgary

 Weather and river conditions in Calgary can change quickly and without notice.

-Looking for updates?
-Sign up for our flood e-newsletter to get the latest news on river conditions, tips and resources during high river flow season.
+Sign up for the Calgary's Rivers newsletter for the latest news about Calgary’s watershed, river conditions, tips and resources during high river flow season.

 Flood resources